Psychedelics in Psychiatry (no CEUs)

 This class does not offer contact hours for nurses, if you are looking to earn contact hours please enroll in theater class here.

 C.J.
-Spotswood, BSN, RN-BC, aka "EntheoNurse”, is a board certified psychiatric-mental health Registered Nurse working in an emergency department in central Maine.
+Spotswood, MSN, RN-BC, aka "EntheoNurse”, is a board certified psychiatric-mental health Registered Nurse working in an emergency department in central Maine.
 C.J. is a 3rd generation male nurse and has 20 years of psychiatric nursing experience.
-Currently, C.J. is enrolled at the University of Southern Maine completing his Psychiatric Mental Health Nurse Practitioner, graduating in May 2021.
+C.J. recently graduated from the University of Southern Maine completing his Psychiatric Mental Health Nurse Practitioner.
 For his undergrad nursing degree, C.J. graduated from one of 15 nursing schools endorsed as a holistic school of nursing, at the University of Maine at Augusta